 As Table 1.5 shows, single-family residential development (31.3 percent) takes up the largest amount of land area.
 Industrial uses and vacant land rank second and third, at 8.9 percent and 12.4 percent respectively.
-Most of Monroeville is developed, although approximately 14 percent, or about 68 acres remains undeveloped.
+Most of Monroeville is developed, approximately 14 percent, or about 68 acres within the Town limits, remains undeveloped.